Hypothermia in Dogs: Symptoms and Treatment

 If the hypothermia is due to cold exposure there might also be frostbite present, specifically on the paws, ears and tail.
 The skin will appear pale, grey or blue in colour and may also feel cold and brittle and be painful to touch.
 Your vet may also check the dog’s gums as when the hypothermia is due to shock, they’ll turn pale or white in colour.

-As soon as your dog starts displaying symptoms you should wrap them in warmed blankets, - you can heat these blankets up in either a tumble dryer, on a radiator or with a hairdryer - and place a hot water bottle wrapped in a towel against your dog’s abdomen.
+As soon as your dog starts displaying symptoms you should wrap them in warmed blankets and place a hot water bottle wrapped in a towel against your dog’s abdomen.
+You can heat these blankets up in either a tumble dryer, on a radiator or with a hairdryer.
 Be sure to monitor their temperature every 10 minutes and if it falls below 36.7 degrees Celsius, seek veterinary attention immediately.

 The best way to prevent hypothermia in dogs is to avoid prolonged exposure to cold temperatures.
 This is incredibly important if your dog is young or elderly, or is a breed that’s especially sensitive to the colder weather.
 If you have an at-risk dog, consider purchasing warm coats and protective boots to keep them warm and dry in the colder months, which will help to reduce their risk of hypothermia and keep them happy and healthy.